Qiang Tang Associate Professor Security Theme Lead Phone: +61 2 9114 2199 |

 |

 My research interests lie in applied & theoretical cryptography, blockchain technology, privacy and computer security.
-And it is currently supported by ARC (Australian Research Council), Google, Ethereum Foundaion, Stellar Foundation, Protocol Labs, Algorand Foundation, Oracle and USYD.
+And it is currently supported by ARC (Australian Research Council) Center of Excellence/Discovery, Google, Ethereum Foundaion, Cadarno, Stellar Foundation, Protocol Labs, Algorand Foundation, Oracle and USYD.
 My research was previously also supported by NSF, JD.com, AFRL, Google, DoE, Protocol Labs, Particl Foundation, and NJIT .

 |